maize-genetics/phg_v2/docs/build_and_load.md

 conda activate phgv2-conda
 ```

->[!NOTE]
+> [!NOTE]
->It is imperative the conda environment you create is named phgv2-conda.
+> It is imperative the conda environment you create is named
-> This is the default environment name that PHGv2 uses when executing shell commands
+> `phgv2-conda`.
+This is the default environment name that PHGv2 uses
-> from within the software.
+> when executing shell commands from within the software.

 If we look in our example project directory, you will also see two
 new logging (`.log`) files which will record all the logging and